Tenerife mapped: Where was Jay Slater last seen and where was his body found?

 Helicopters, sniffer dogs and, in the last days of the search, private experts were brought in, in the hope of finding the Lancashire teenager.

-The search followed Mr Slater’s last known steps through treacherous valleys and dangerous ravines until a body, thought to be the remains of the 19-year-old, was found after four gruelling weeks.
+The search followed Mr Slater’s last known steps through treacherous valleys and dangerous ravines until the remains of the 19-year-old, was found after four gruelling weeks.

-The Civil Guard said the evidence strongly suggested the remains found near Masca, north western Tenerife, were those of the apprentice bricklayer.
-The officials added that DNA tests will now be carried out to officially establish the person’s identity, along with an autopsy to uncover the cause of death.
+The Canary Islands High Court of Justice confirmed the identity of the body with the use of fingerprint technology after the remains were found near the village of Masca in Tenerife on Monday.

+A spokesman for the court said the post-mortem examination report determined that the injuries he sustained were consistent with an accidental fall.

 Mr Slater had flown to the island to attend a music festival with his friends – his first holiday without his family.